jeremyg58/OSCKey/README.md

 ### Keys not working

+The application automatically checks for accessibility permissions on startup.
+If keyboard control isn't working:

+1. Check the console output for permission warnings
-1. Check **Accessibility permissions** in System Settings
+2. Manually verify **Accessibility permissions** in System Settings → Privacy & Security → Accessibility
-2. Restart the application after granting permissions
+3. Restart the application after granting permissions
-3. Check the logs tab in the web UI for errors
+4. Check the logs tab in the web UI for errors

 ### Port already in use